topheman/snake-pipe-rust/README.md

 You could share your game accross your LAN!

 ### 😉 And maybe you'll find other ways?...

+## Shell completions

+If you install `snakepipe` with Homebrew, it ships with its own completions for zsh, bash and fish and they will be installed without you having to do anything.

+If you installed `snakepipe` manually, you can generate the completions files with the `snakepipe generate-completions` command.

 ## Manual of commands